Lathanator/jobcurity/README.md

 # Jobcurity

-A tool currently aimed at providing up to date information on what cloud security roles have as a description, qualifications, certs, etc.
+A tool currently aimed at providing up to date information on what cloud security roles have as a description, qualifications, certs, etc. k